Updated on: Apr 5th, 2023

 On the other hand, the simplified e-invoices must include a Cryptographic Stamp automatically generated through the taxpayer’s invoice solution.
 Hence, the taxpayer must make sure their solutions are compliant and registered as required by ZATCA.

-Cryptographic Stamp Identifier is linked to the Cryptographic Stamp that helps connect the stamp with the registered invoice solution.
+Cryptographic Stamp Identifier (CSID) is linked to the Cryptographic Stamp that helps connect the stamp with the registered invoice solution.
 It is issued and managed by the e-Invoicing Integration Portal.

 You can request and manage such identifiers from the portal using your login credentials if you are subject to the e-invoicing regulations.